jesusyanez/Techline/README.md

 </br>

-This project basically collects the top posts from the r/technology subreddit and displays them on a custom site.
+This project is a tech new website that displays the top articles shared on the r/technology subreddit.

 Main features:
 * Reddit API scraping